rendelleyas/dash_10_devtest/README.md

 After successfully installing the npm and composer packages, copy the env.example value to the .env.

 Note: task_1, task_2, task_3 have different env value (API_KEY and API_END_POINT).
 Because of my work progress per task, there is changes.
-Per task, equals to different branch.
+Each task has it own branch (task_1, task_2, task_3).
 While the 'main' branch is pointed to the latest task which is task_3.

 ```bash
 Task 1 (.env values)